 A sponsorship letter if someone else is sponsoring your trip with his/her bank statement for the last 3 months.

 Documents Required for Minors/Children Traveling With You

-Employment and Leave letter if employed; Business registration if self-employed.
+Employment and Leave letter if employed, Business registration if self-employed, and Pension statements for the last six months if retiree.
 You need a marriage certificate if the partner’s name isn’t mentioned in the passport.

 I Don’t Have One of the Documents They Demand.
 I’m Authentic.
 What Can Be Done?